-Once a HandPunch system is in operation the following commands are used for system management.
+Onca a HandPunch system is in operation the following commands are used for system management.

-- List Users List the Users authorized to use a HandPunch.
+- Supervisor Override Review employee punch history, add bulk hours or dollars, or record a punch for an employee.
 This is done through the Management Menu.
-The instructions for listing employees begin on page 33. - Set User Data Set a user's reject threshold (adjusting the sensitivity applied when a HandPunch reads a hand) this task is done through the Management Menu.
-The instructions for setting user data begin on page 33. - Remove User Remove employees (and supervisors) from a HandPunch.
-This is done through the Enrollment Menu.
-The instructions for removing employees begin on page 37.
+The instructions for supervisor override begin on page 61. - List Users List the users authorized to use a HandPunch.
+This is done through the Management Menu.
+The instructions for listing employees begin on page 62. - Set User Data Set a user's reject threshold (adjusting the sensitivity applied when a HandPunch reads a hand) and assign time zones to users (defining when users are allowed to punch in and out).
+These tasks are done through the Management Menu.
+The instructions for setting user data begin on page 62. - Restrictions Set or remove time restrictions for when employees punch in.
+This is doen through the Management Menu.
+The instructions for setting in time restrictions begin on page 62. - Remove User Remove employees (and supervisors) from a HandPunch.